NCAS-CMS/cfdm/docs/source/tutorial.rst

     'standard_name': 'air_temperature',
     'units': 'K'}

-All of the methods related to the properties are listed :ref:`here
+See :py:class:`cfdm.Field.Properties` for all of the methods related to the properties.
-<Field-Properties>`.

 ----